Website News

 by Roger Nowlan, Webmaster and Nolan Clan Member

-Submission of Information for the Website (May 2025 update)
+A New Focus for the Website (Oct.
+2025 update)

-Nolan Book (Jan 2024 update)
+Nolan Book (October 2025 update)

 Around 2018, after divesting myself of the duties of Nolan Clan Newsletter editor, having served from 2004 to 2018, I decided that it was time to tackle the task of writing an updated, more comprehensive Nolan family history book, essentially following in the footsteps of Fr.
 John Nolan of Kirkcubbin who wrote the original manuscripts which served as the basis for the Nolan book published in the Millenium year.

-In the new book I hope to:
+In this new book as I envisioned it, I hoped to:

 • shed light on the ancient origins of all known Nolan families (O Nuallain, O hUllachain, Nolan, Nowland, Noland, Nolins, Knollin, Naulin, …)